Everyone loves monsters. The likes of King Kong, Godzilla, and the Xenomorph are all as iconic as any human film star.

-Another John Carpenter creation, Valek is the first Vampire that plans to find a way for his kind to walk in the sun light so that they can over run the world.
+Another John Carpenter creation, Valek is the first Vampire, who plans to find a way for his kind to walk in the sun light so that they can overrun the world.

 They are also incredibly difficult to kill which is refreshing as often I find that Vampires are undermined somewhat in films and television series.
-I think it stems from a combo of Vampires having more weaknesses than other monsters and also the fact that as they more often than not are the main villains in television series like Buffy they have to be made easier to kill for practicality’s sake.
+I think it stems from a combination of Vampires having more weaknesses than other monsters, and also the fact that as they more often than not are the main villains in television series like Buffy, they have to be made easier to kill for practicality’s sake.

 Still it does sadly undermine their menace somewhat in the Hammer movies when we see Vampires getting killed by a shower.
-Seriously, as ancient myths said that Vampires and other Demons can’t cross running water, the Hammer movies actually have Vampires being killed by showers, sprinklers systems and being terrified of the sight of running water!
+Seriously!
+Many ancient myths said that Vampires and other Demons can’t cross running water, the Hammer movies actually have Vampires being killed by showers, sprinklers systems and being terrified of the sight of running water!

 Vampires can’t take baths in the Hammer movies.
 Lets hope they don’t sweat or else they must stink!

 In things like Buffy and Angel meanwhile I think we see too many examples of ordinary untrained people being able to kill vampires.
-For instance in Angel season 3 we have the character of Justine who becomes a scourge of the Vampire world and is just an alcoholic.
-That’s it, she hasn’t had any training, she is just an ordinary woman whose sister is killed by Vampires and who wants revenge on them.
+For instance in Angel season 3 we have the character of Justin,e who becomes a scourge of the Vampire world and who hasn’t had any training, or any powers.
+She is just an ordinary woman whose sister is killed by Vampires and who wants revenge on them.
 To me that kind of undermined the slayer if anyone can kill Vampires easily.

 In this film however Vampire slaying is a very difficult task.
 To start with Vampires only have two weaknesses.
 Being staked and sunlight.
 Also it takes team of people armed with machine guns shotguns and stakes to take down just one Vampire.

-Jack Crow the main character has to kill a sinle Vampire first by loading it full of several rounds of machine gun fire in order to weaken it, and then fire several crossbow bolts into it which attaches it to a car.
+Jack Crow the main character has to kill a single Vampire first by loading it full of several rounds of machine gun fire in order to weaken it, and then fire several crossbow bolts into it which attaches it to a car.
 He then uses the car to drag the Vampire into the sun.
-Thus its not as easy as turning the taps on!
+Its not as easy as turning the taps on!

 Valek meanwhile being the king of the Vampires is virtually unkilable.
 He single handedly slaughters an entire team of Vampire hunters without breaking a sweat.
-I always loved this scene because it was just so over the top the way he slices them in half with his finger nails and tears their heads off and forces one to shoot himself in the head with his own shot gun!
+He is slices them in half with his finger nails, tears their heads off and even gets quite creative, such as when he forces a priest to shoot himself in the head with his own shot gun!

 Valek to me is what a Vampire king should be.
 A savage, unrelenting monster that doesn’t have time to mop and ponder what his immortal existence means because he is too busy ripping people apart.
 A beast so terrifying that even the main hero Jack Crow, a professional Vampire killer is terrified at the sight of him.